semigroups/Semigroups/CONTRIBUTING.md

   Please clean up any messes that you find, and don't leave behind new messes for the next contributor.

-## Branches
+### Branches for contributions

-New features should be developed in feature branches in a fork of the repository.
-You should regularly merge/rebase the *next* release branch into your feature branch.
-Releases are currently made from the stable-2.7 branch If there is more than one open branch with this type of name, please use the lowest numbered such branch.
+Bugfixes and technical changes should be made in branches off the next release branch, in a fork of the repository.
+Releases are currently made from `stable-3.1` branch.
+If there is more than one open branch with this type of name, then please use the lowest numbered such branch.

+New features should be developed in branches off the `master` branch, in a fork of the repository.
+You should regularly merge/rebase the `master` branch into your feature branch.

 When you think your changes are ready to go into a release, please make a pull request.

 Before asking us to merge your code please ensure that: